SapotaCorp

 2. Breaking changes are called out and agreed.
 A column removal, a required-field change, a plugin behavior change - each needs explicit acknowledgment from the business stakeholder that they accept the change going live.

-3. A responsible human is on call for the next two hours.
+3. A responsible human is on call for the next 2 hours.
 Not a specific name - any qualified engineer.
 The release window is planned; the on-call coverage is confirmed.

 4. Business is aware and on standby for smoke test.
 Someone from the business team is expected to log in within 30 minutes of the deploy completing and run a basic happy-path check.
 If they are not available, the release is deferred.